LawsonLay/ACM-Research-coding-challenge-22F/README.md

 * Used/New
 * Deal Type

-*Transmission and Engine omitted due to added parsing complexity.*
+*NOTE: Transmission and Engine omitted due to added parsing complexity.*

 Now with our interesting columns defined, the next step is to determine how being more accident-prone will be visualized.
 For time-crunch sake, a simple "accident-prone" score calculated by some makeshift algorithm will be used.
 A list of the top 10 accident prone cars will be printed out along with their "accident-prone" score.